Readers' Articles and News

-Both trophies on display at St Aldates
+On display at St Aldates

 Headington St Andrew's latest recruitTen year-old Stephen Nichols is currently learning to ring at St Andrew's in Headington.
 Stephen comes from a ringing family.
 His father, Graham, rings at Headington and his grand-parents, Nora and Bernard, were ringers some years ago.
 In 1945, a certain St Aldates' church-goer, 22 year old Nora Honey, decided to respond to a plea for new bellringers to join the band.
 Although she had never touched a bell rope before, she took to it straight away.
 A peal in which she rang is recorded by a stone peal board at Marston St Nicholas.
 From 1948, it reads This is the greatest number of Doubles methods yet rung to a peal.
 Whilst ringing at St Nicholas, Abingdon in 1948, Nora met Burford ringer Bernard Nichols.

-Stephen and Graham Nichols
+Stephen and Graham

 Nora Honey in 1946